 The guests will receive consultation, local guidance and community connections for the period of their stay, at their request.

-For the benefit of the guests a number of potential workspaces are available: A shop in the city market that can serve as a studio or office, workspaces at the Arad Community Center – dance studios, classrooms and a workshop yard, as well as a rehearsal room (music, sound).
+For the benefit of the guests a number of potential workspaces are available at the Arad Community Center – dance studios, classrooms and a workshop yard, as well as a ceramics workshop (by appointment).

 Guests are invited, either during or following their stay in the residence, to propose an exhibition or an activity for the ACAC gallery, in dialog with the Center’s Artistic Director.

 We request that during their stay the guests submit visual or written materials to the dedicated residency blog on the ACAC’s website.

 Unfortunately, at this time we are not able to cater to guests with financial support or expense coverage.